 The physical design of Margaret Hendry School compliments our approach to personalised learning.
 Learning spaces are flexible and adaptable in nature and are set up in a way that enables children to respond to their natural tendency to learn.
 We believe learning can occur anytime, anywhere, and we see our outdoor environment as the second ‘classroom’ providing open-ended play supports that encourage children to play and connect in different ways – discovering, creating, improvising and imagining with their peers.
 Our learning environment provides access to different tools for different types of learning and can be configured in a variety of ways to facilitate individual, social and collaborative ways of learning.

-Our K-6 learning communities are multi-age with K-2 groupings and 3-6 groupings.
+Our K-6 learning communities are multi-age with preschool, K-2, 3-5 and year 6 groupings in multiage learning neighbourhoods.
 This approach supports Gonski’s recommendation to prioritise learning growth rather than specific learning outcomes based on age and grade.
 Multi-age learning communities organically provide opportunities to practice problem-solving, interactive and social skills, and critical and creative thinking with peers of differing ages and abilities.
 Our children work towards the achievement standards of the Australian Curriculum and outcomes of the Early Years Learning Framework through an inquiry-based approach.
 Through an inquiry approach, children are supported to:

 - plan and research concepts

 - pose questions

 - communicate findings of investigations and lines of inquiry.